 2010s

-2012 started off with a bang, in 2011, with what has been described as Roomagedon 2012.
+2012 started off with a bang, in 2011, with what was described on Twitter as Roomagedon 2012.
 The Hilton sold out before the Marriott Marquis even started booking.
+When the Marriott began taking reservations, it sold out in minutes.
 On October 17th, 2011, The Hyatt Regency opened reservations and sold out in the same day.
 In what can really only be accurately compared to a land rush, once the Hyatt filled, all rooms left at the Sheraton and Westin were sold out on the same day.
 Four hotels were tagged on the wiki as sold out that day, one of them, the Hyatt Place, wasn't even affiliated with Dragon*Con.
+The Puppetry and Digital Video Gaming tracks were new this year.
+Richard Dean Anderson, Gillian Anderson, and Adam Baldwin attended.
+Yes, this was the year Adam Baldwin actually made it.
+The Wheel of Time track ended this year.

 Comments (0)